Read our origin story

 By 2012 we had grown to 3 stores with a new location in Niagara Falls.
 Business was good.
 Comics were booming.
 Box Office hits were driving people into our stores looking for all the cool pop culture stuff that Hollywood has become obsessed with.
 But for me, the spark was gone.
 I was spending more time dealing with the minutiae of running a 3 store chain than I was enjoying comics and collecting.
 I knew it was time for a change.

 Walter and I began discussions to dissolve our partnership.
 I wanted to pare down and get back to the roots of what I love about this industry and this hobby.
 It took a few years, but we eventually came to a series of deals that saw me selling my stake in the Hamilton and Niagara stores and assuming full control of the Barrie store.

 Since July 1st, 2015, Big B Barrie has been a separate entity wholly owned by me.
 Walter’s Big B stores in Hamilton and Niagara continue to thrive and we are all still one happy family.
 We all look forward to a long and fruitful relationship.

-In buying the store I also have uprooted my entire life, selling my home, moving to Barrie, and starting completely fresh.
-It's a wonderful thing.
-The air is clean.
-The sky is bright.
-The spark is back.
-My He-Men are all packed away in moving boxes still, but someday soon they will see the light of the day.
-When they do, I will pose them and dust them every day when I get home from work.
+In buying the store I also uprooted my entire life, selling my home, moving to Barrie, and starting completely fresh.
+It was a wonderful thing.
+The air was cleaner.
+The sky was brighter.
+The spark was officially back.
+It took some time to get all of my He-Men unpacked, but they are once again on display where I can dust them and pose them every day when I get home from work.